2 - The Value of Open Source Program Offices

 You can find a summary of their work in both Japanese and English in this Qiita article written by one of its members

-Step four: Map motivators with different activity types across the organization
+How do you map motivators with different activity types across the organization?

 Recommendations